Liverpools leading pain free and cosmetic dental practice

 Benefits of porcelain veneers

-• They can improve colour and shape together.
+• Improve colour and shape together.

-• They usually resist staining better than composite.
+• Usually resist staining better than composite.

-• They can create a more refined ceramic finish.
+• Create a more refined ceramic finish.

-• They are often well suited to broader smile redesign.
+• Support a broader smile redesign.

 Porcelain veneers vs composite bonding